magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Credit limit
 """"""""""""

-We not write the description to this field.
+If the user is Post-paid, the user will be able to make calls until he reaches this limit.